-It is possible to use passwords to protect PDF files from being opened, printed or altered.
-A PDF file that has been secured with the help of a strong and robust password has supposedly enough protection in order to avoid duplication or distribution by unauthorised users (assuming of course that the recipient who has been given the password in order to open it does not share this with others…).
+It’s possible to use passwords to protect PDF files from being opened, printed, or altered.
+A PDF file that has been secured with the help of a robust password has supposedly enough protection to avoid duplication or distribution by unauthorized users (assuming, of course, that the authorized recipient who has been given the password does not share it with others).
 The creator of a PDF file can use password protection to limit user access to the file (document contents are encrypted), prevent printing, copying of text from the file, and editing the content in the document.
-However, the question arises as to what needs to be done if the original password created by the user has been forgotten?
+However, the question arises: what happens if the password has been forgotten?

 Types of PDF Passwords

 In the Adobe PDF standard there are two passwords you can apply to encrypt a PDF file:

 The stronger the document open password, the longer it will take to crack or remove a password from the PDF with PDF user password remover tools.
 The permissions password, however, can be broken trivially no matter how strong it is.
 This is due to inherent weaknesses (or flaws) in the design of the Acrobat Standard Security handler.
 See How Secure Is PDF?.